Iron alloys, oxides, preparation, types, properties & importance

 Fe3O4 + 4H2SO4 → FeSO4 + Fe2 (SO4 )3 + 4H2O

-It is oxidized to iron III oxide when its heated in air.
+It is oxidized to iron III oxide when it is heated in air.

 2 Fe3O4 + ½ O2 → 3 Fe2 O3